kurtsundell/DZmds/README.md

 ## Saylor et al. (2017)

+## Saylor, Joel E., Jessica C. Jordan, Kurt E. Sundell, Xiaoming Wang, Shiqi Wang, and Tao Deng.
+"Topographic growth of the Jishi Shan and its impact on basin and hydrology evolution, NE Tibetan Plateau."
+Basin Research 30, no. 3 (2018): 544-563.

 ### Run in MATLAB

 To run DZmds in MATLAB open the DZmds.m file and run it.